 We are interested in hearing from students wishing to undertake postgraduate research on Film & Visual Culture at the doctoral level.
 Please contact one of the supervisors below if you are thinking about applying for a PhD in their subject area.

-Dr. Amy Bryzgel works on performance art in Eastern Europe, and she has written the first comprehensive academic study of the development of the genre in the region, entitled Performance Art in Eastern Europe since 1960 (forthcoming, Manchester University Press).
+Professor Amy Bryzgel works on performance art in Eastern Europe, and she has written the first comprehensive academic study of the development of the genre in the region, entitled Performance Art in Eastern Europe since 1960 (Manchester University Press, 2017).
+She is interested in supervising PhD and postdoctoral research projects on contemporary art in Eastern Europe, performance art, participatory and socially engaged art.

-Dr. Silvia Casini’s research focuses on visual cultures of contemporary science and medicine, and public engagement with science through the arts.
-Her articles appear in Configurations, Leonardo, Nuncius, Contemporary Aesthetics and Technoscienza.
+Dr. Silvia Casini’s research focuses on visual cultures of contemporary science and medicine, cinema and science beyond science fiction, and art-science cross-fertilisation.
+Her articles appear in Configurations, Leonardo Journal, Nuncius, The Senses and Society, Contemporary Aesthetics and Technoscienza.

 Professor Alan Marcus’s research interests lay in representations of the city in film and visual culture; history and methodologies of documentary film and other forms of documentary imagery; practice-as-research in documentary film; and representations of the Holocaust and sites associated with Jewish identity and the diaspora.
 He is the author of 12 practice-as-research films since 2006, including In Place of Death (2008), The Ghetto (2009), The Cemetery (2010), One Market Day (2011), One Hot Day (2011), In the Birch Grove (2012), The Molo of Venice (2014), Near the Palace (2015) and The Forgotten Jew in the City of Youth (2016).